Probabilistic Trust Intervals for Out of Distribution Detection: Experiments and Results

 To begin with, we first evaluate the obtained PNNs performances on ID data.
 Table~\ref{tab:acc} shows the differences in mean classification accuracy of CNNs with point estimate and the corresponding PNNs on ID test samples.
 For each PNN only a single sample of weights is drawn from their trust intervals for computing the test accuracy.
 It can be observed that the change in test accuracy is negligible.
 This shows that when an already trained neural classifier is converted into a PNN using the proposed approach, its performance on ID test data is maintained.
 Next we show that while maintaining the performance on ID data, PNNs facilitate the detection of OOD inputs.

-We consider different combination of ID and OOD datasets for different architectures.
-We compare OOD detection performance of PNN with existing works including state-of-the-art approaches such as Deep Ensembles~\cite{ensemble} and BayesAdapter~\cite{deng2020bayesadapter} along with ODIN~\cite{odin}, MHB~\cite{mhb}, and the Baseline OOD detection approach~\cite{baseline}.
-For ODIN, we pick \(T\) for temperature scaling from, \(\{10, 100, 1000\}\) and \(\epsilon\) from \(\{0.0001, 0.00625, 0.025, 0.05, 0.1\}\).
+We consider different combinations of ID and OOD datasets for different architectures.
+We compare OOD detection performance of PNN with existing works including state-of-the-art approaches such as Deep Ensembles~\cite{ensemble}, BayesAdapter~\cite{deng2020bayesadapter} and $\mathcal{I}$-EDL~\cite{deng2023uncertainty} along with ODIN~\cite{odin}, MHB~\cite{mhb}, and the Baseline OOD detection approach~\cite{baseline}.
+For ODIN, we pick \(T\) for temperature scaling from, {10, 100, 1000} and \(\epsilon\) from \{0.0001, 0.00625, 0.025, 0.05, 0.1\}.
 In Mahalanobis distance based OOD detection (MHB), we use the features from the penultimate layer and the layer preceding it.
-Similarly for Deep Ensembles, BayesAdapter, and the proposed PNNs, we considered two siblings of each for a fair comparison.
+Similarly, for Deep Ensembles, BayesAdapter, and the proposed PNNs, we considered two siblings of each for a fair comparison.
+For $\mathcal{I}$-EDL, we follow the author's code for hyper-paramters.
 It should be noted that, no method including ours, is adapted to OOD data or calibrated for uncertainty using proxies of OOD data, as in a general scenario, the OOD examples can come from any distribution which may or may not be known during training.
 We use False Positive Rate at 95 \% True Positive Rate (FPR at 95 \% TPR), Area Under the Precision Recall Curve (AUPR), and Area Under the Receiver Operating Characteristic Curve (AUROC) as the performance metrics.
 The results for FPR at 95 \% TPR and AUPR are shown in Tables~\ref{tab:fpr} and \ref{tab:aupr}, respectively.
 AUROC results are provided in the supplementary material.
 It can be seen that, PNNs outperform the previous works in most of the experiments and achieve comparable results in other, particularly in terms of AUPR.
 It is noteworthy that since AUPR is a threshold independent measure it can be of great significance when it comes to comparing different techniques for OOD detection.
 Higher values of AUPR reflect better performance on a large number of thresholds.
+Our method introduces probabilistic trust intervals around the network’s weights, which allows for controlled perturbations during inference.
+Unlike baseline methods like Deep Ensembles, which require training multiple independent models, or BNNs, which need to learn distributions over all weights, your approach adapts the perturbation around existing weights without modifying the original network architecture.
+This provides an efficient way to explore variations in the network’s decision space, leading to better uncertainty estimation.
+The adaptive flexibility provided by trust intervals ensures that the network can maintain performance on ID data (i.e., low variance in sibling outputs) while allowing for greater variability in outputs when OOD data is encountered.
+This balance between stability and flexibility is something that other baseline methods struggle with, as they often require heavy computation or fail to generalize well across different datasets and architectures.
+Many baseline methods, such as ODIN or Mahalanobis-based OOD detection, either implicitly or explicitly rely on surrogate OOD samples or assumptions about data distributions (e.g., class-conditional Gaussian distributions).
+These assumptions and dependencies can break down when the OOD data does not match the surrogate data or violates the distributional assumptions.
 To understand the capacity of the proposed PNNs better, we further test them against corrupted and adversarial inputs, and present the results as follows.